CHAI: Command Hijacking against embodied AI: Introduction

-Across three representative LVLM agents---drone emergency landing, autonomous driving (DriveLM), and aerial object tracking (CloudTrack)---CHAI achieves up to $95.5\%$ attack success rate (ASR) on CloudTrack, $81.8\%$ on DriveLM, and $68.1\%$ on drone landing in simulation.
+Across three representative LVLM agents---drone emergency landing, autonomous driving (DriveLM), and aerial object tracking (CloudTrack)---CHAI achieves up to $95.5\%$ attack success rate (ASR) on CloudTrack, $81.8\%$ on DriveLM, and $72.8\%$ on drone landing in simulation.
 In real-world robotic vehicle experiments, CHAI achieves up to $\geq 87\%$ ASR, demonstrating practicality under varying lighting and viewing conditions.
-Compared with SceneTAP, CHAI is up to $10\times$ more effective in some use cases and can further generalize to new scenes while keeping the same success rates.
+Compared to SceneTAP, CHAI is up to $10\times$ more effective in some use cases and can generalize to new scenes while maintaining the same success rates.

 Our analysis further shows that CHAI generalizes across languages (English, Chinese, Spanish, and ``Spanglish''), can handle adverse weather, and can be used to exploit task-specific prompts.
 These findings establish CHAI as a practical, cross-modal jailbreak against embodied LVLMs, underscore a new attack surface opened by language-grounded perception, and motivate future work on principled filter, alignment, and provable-robust defenses.